DOI-BOR/BORTestRepository/README.md

 # BORTestRepository
-This is a test of the new BOR DOI GetHub
+This is a test of the new BOR DOI GitHub